lumeland/lume.land/docs/core/components.md

 {% endcomp %}
 ```

-The content of the components are passed throught the `content` variable:
+The content of the components are passed through the `content` variable:

 <lume-code>